voltexde/GoMint/README.md

 [![Twitter](http://puu.sh/v9V9H/ad70c8acf7.png)](https://twitter.com/GomintPe)

 ## Todo
-* Implement all Tile Entity types
-* Implement all block interfaces for the API
-* Implement basic events for Movement and join / leave
+Join Discord for more information about the current tasks we do

 ## Testing

 As the project is still work in progress the only way to launch the application currently is to set up your respective IDE and provide a working directory that contains a regular Minecraft PC Anvil World.
-Afterwards you may join the server using your version of MC:PE.
+Afterwards you may join the server using your version of MC:BE.

 ## License